Cardinal-Cryptography/terra-terra-ibc/README.md

 0. Copy hermes config file to your hermes directory (`make setup-hermes`) and add Terra keys to it, so that it can use them to submit IBC transactions to both chains: `make add-terra-keys`.
 1. Start Terra networks: `make start-terra-networks`
 2. In a separate terminal you can play with IBC.
-You can follow [this guide](https://hermes.informal.systems/tutorials/index.html).
+You can follow [this guide](https://hermes.informal.systems/tutorials/index.html) but NOTE that our networks are called `localterra-0` and `localterra-1` rather than `ibc-0` and `ibc-1`.